-(1) A person1 may appear as amicus curiae in any case pending before the appellate court only by permission of the appellate court on written application setting forth the interest of the person in the case.
-The application must:
+(1) Except as provided in subsection (8), a person1 may appear as amicus curiae in any case pending before an appellate court only by permission of the court on written motion setting forth the interest of the person in the case.
+Any motion to appear as amicus curiae shall not contain argument on the resolution of the case and otherwise must:

-(a) state whether the applicant intends to present a private interest of its own or to present a position as to the correct rule of law that does not affect a private interest of its own;
+(a) State whether the movant intends to present a private interest of its own or a position as to the correct rule of law that does not affect a private interest of its own;

-(b) identify the party with whom the amicus is aligned or state that the amicus is unaligned;
+(b) Identify the party with whom the movant would be aligned or state that the movant is unaligned;

-(c) identify the deadline in the case that is relevant to the timeliness of the amicus application (such as the date that the aligned party's brief is due); and
+(c) Identify the date in the case that is relevant to the timeliness of the motion (such as the date that the aligned party's brief is due); and

-(d) explain why the application is timely relative to that deadline.
+(d) Explain why the motion is timely relative to that date.